Download the guide now

 Benefits of online consent for parents/carers:

-Hard copy Parent Information Consent Packs – which includes the Year 7 and Year 10 NSW School Vaccination Program: Important information 2025 – are available and can be given to:
+Hard copy Parent Information Consent Packs– which include the Year 7 and Year 10 NSW School Vaccination Program: Important information 2025 – are available and can be given to:

-Parents from non-English speaking backgrounds can access resources translated in 27 languages.
+Parents can access translated resources in translated in 28 languages.

-A step-by-step guide on how to provide consent is avialble for parents on the NSW Health website.
+A step-by-step guide on how to provide consent is available for parents.

 To ensure everything runs smoothly, the vaccination team will need: